 Ask yourself is it actually a good deal.
 In fact, ask yourself these five-second finance questions before you make any purchase.
 These offers are designed to make you panic at the thought of missing out – don’t fall for it.
 A lot of the time they are regular occurrences, and if you don’t get the deal this time round, they will come around again.

 After all, let’s remember that these sites all have one primary goal, and it’ not to help you out.
 It’s to make you spend money.
-So, no matter how much they design each offer to make you think it’s a "one time only-best chance you’ll ever get-you’ll regret it forever if you don’t" occasion, just remember that it’s not.
-If it’s an offer that they know is popular and creates sales, it is one that will come back around in a new incarnation.
+If it’s an offer that they know is popular and creates sales then it is one that will come back around in a new incarnation.

 3. Don’t get caught out

-Once you’ve decided you want this item and you’ve clicked through to the correct page, it more often than not happens that the great deal price offered is not in fact for the exact service you had in mind.
-It’s for something ‘similar’.
-A “30% off cut and colour at top salon” actually turns out to be in a salon way across the city and only for a range of colours that no one has ever used in the history of styling.
+Once you’ve decided you want an item and you’ve clicked through to the correct page, more often than not you'll find a list of stipulations and exemptions.
+The offer may actually be for something ‘similar’.
+A “30% off cut and colour at top salon” actually turns out to be in a salon in a different city, and for a colour you'd never use.
 The price that you will actually have to pay is in fact far more inline with something you would normally expect to pay anyway.

-The idea behind this is that once you have committed to the purchase, and clicked through to the sales page, in your mind you have already parted with the money.
-Therefore, although the price may be slightly higher than you anticipated, you will go through with the purchase anyway, because mentally you already have.
+The idea behind this is that once you have committed to the purchase in your mind you have already mentally parted with the money.
+Therefore, although the price may be slightly higher than you anticipated, you will go through with the purchase anyway.